bahrus/xtal-deco/README.md

 1.  on -- This is where we attach event listeners on the target element.
 2.  init -- This is where we initialize the behavior.
+3.  finale -- this is where we clean up when the decorated element is set free from the DOM tree.

+All four properties -- actions, on, init, finale, are required to be defined for the decoration to take place (even if they don't actually do anything).

 ## Setting proxyActions